 Concessions offered for

-I charge £40 per session for video call or telephone
+I charge £40 per session for online video call or telephone

-I charge £45 per session for home counselling in your home.
+I charge £50 per session for home counselling in your home and for Walk and Talk.

 I have a limited number of concessionary spaces available, so please do ask about these if you feel that finances are a block to you accessing therapy.

-I offer a short initial phone call for free to make contact and to make arrangements if we are to work together.
+I offer a short 10 - 15 minute initial phone call or video call for free to make contact and to make arrangements if we are to work together.

 I also offer therapeutic and practical help for decluttering and hoarding.